mizerablepi/mizerablepi/README.md

 - 👋 Hi, I’m Muaaz Shaikh
 - 👀 I’m interested in Software Engineering/ Data Engineering
-- 🌱 I’m currently learning Python for Data Engineering and full stack with JavaScript
+- 🌱 I’m currently learning Full Stack Development with JavaScript and Python for Data Engineering
 - 👯 Looking for an intership opportunity in Data Engineering/ Software Engineering
 - 📫 Reach me at mizerablepi@gmail.com / msajjadshaikh@acpce.ac.in